manowari/Fraud-Detection-System-In-Python-/src/documentation/statistics_notes/time_series.md

 ```

 In this example, transactions with residuals (the difference between actual and predicted values) exceeding a certain threshold are flagged as potentially fraudulent.
 Adjust the threshold based on the characteristics of your data and the results of your analysis.

+**More Notes**

+Certainly!
+Let's break down the code and explain each part:

+### `time_series.py`:
+This file contains a function for plotting the moving average of a time series.

+- **plot_moving_average(series, window, plot_intervals=False, scale=1.96):**
+  - `series`: The time series data.
+  - `window`: The size of the moving average window.
+  - `plot_intervals`: Whether to plot confidence intervals (default is `False`).
+  - `scale`: The scale factor for calculating confidence intervals (default is 1.96, which corresponds to a 95% confidence level).

+### `arima_model.py`:
+This file contains a function for fitting an ARIMA model to a time series.

+- **fit_ARIMA(series, order):**
+  - `series`: The time series data.
+  - `order`: The order of the ARIMA model, specified as `(p, d, q)`, where `p` is the autoregressive order, `d` is the differencing order, and `q` is the moving average order.

+### `exponential_smoothing.py`:
+This file contains a function for fitting an exponential smoothing model to a time series.

+- **fit_exponential_smoothing(series, seasonal=None):**
+  - `series`: The time series data.
+  - `seasonal`: Whether the series has a seasonal component (default is `None`).

+### `main.py`:
+This is the main script that utilizes the functions defined in the other files.

+- **Loading Data:**
+  - It loads a time series dataset from a CSV file, assumes a 'timestamp' column, and sets it as the index.

+- **Standardization:**
+  - It uses the `StandardScaler` from scikit-learn to standardize the 'amount' column, storing the result in a new column named 'amount_scaled'.

+- **Moving Average:**
+  - It plots the moving average of the standardized 'amount' column using the function from `time_series.py`.

+- **ARIMA:**
+  - It fits an ARIMA model to the standardized 'amount' column using the function from `arima_model.py`.
+The chosen order `(1, 1, 1)` is an example; you may need to tune it based on your data.

+- **Exponential Smoothing:**
+  - It fits an exponential smoothing model to the standardized 'amount' column using the function from `exponential_smoothing.py`.

+By organizing the code in this way, you can easily extend or modify each part independently, making your code more modular and maintainable.
+Additionally, comments and docstrings in the code help explain the purpose of each function and its parameters.